David2M/Injector/README.md

 ## Unresolvable Parameters ##
 Two scenarios exist where it is impossible to automatically resolve a parameter:

-1. No type hint exists - In this situation you must explicitly tell the injector what the parameter is.
+1. No type-hint exists - In this situation you must explicitly tell the injector what the parameter is.
 See [setting parameters](#setting-parameters).
-2. The type hint is an interface - See [mapping to concrete implementations](#mapping-to-concrete-implementations).
+2. The type-hint is an interface or abstract class - See [mapping to concrete implementations](#mapping-to-concrete-implementations).

 ## Setting Parameters ##